qoherent/ria/README.md

 Please [Read the Docs]() for more information on getting started with RIA.

-Check out our example notebooks on [Google Colab]().

-Let's build radios together.
-Engage with the RIA community: Find and share pre-trained models and datasets on [RIAHUB]().

 ## 🐳 Docker Support

-Docker support is available for building images using both CPU and GPU.
+Coming soon: Docker support for building images for both CPU and GPU targets.

 ## 💻 Usage

-RIA Core comprises importable modules, similar to any Python package, and a set of command-line bindings, allowing you to execute key functionality from the command line.
+RIA Core consists of importable modules and a set of command-line bindings, allowing you to execute key functionality from the command line.

 For example, if we wanted to curate a dataset from a collection of SigMF recordings, apply an artificial IQ